 - Both games have territorial and connection aspects, but in opposite amounts.

 - Both games have immobile pieces, which is thought to give humans an advantage over computers.
 However, since Hex pieces are never removed, Hex positions are easier to analyse logically.
 The strongest Hex programs exploits this, using an approach similar to theorem provers.

 - In Hex, it is always better to have a stone of your colour on a point than nothing.
 This is not the case in Go, and makes Go harder to analyse.

-- Because of the connection aspect of Go, the games have many similar tactical concepts such as ladders, ladder breakers (called ladder escapes in Hex) and joseki (called templates in Hex).
+- Because of the connection aspect of Go, the games have many similar tactical concepts such as ladders, ladder breakers (called ladder escapes in Hex), and joseki.

 - Because pieces are never removed, Hex is a finite game without ko or superko rule.

 - Hex does not have an official handicap system.
 A common informal handicap is to not use the swap rule, and let the weaker player go first.

 - Hex, like Go, is considered a hard game for computers.
 Also like Go, the strongest programs use Monte-Carlo playouts rather than evaluation functions.

 - Moves in Hex often have high non-local impact, as in Go, but maybe slightly more so due to the frequency of ladders.

 - http://jhex.sourceforge.net/ small hex program, includes weak computer opponent, not to be confused with JHex application below